 What Happens When a Cheque Bounces?

-What is a Dishonored Cheque?
+What Is a Dishonored Cheque?

 Consequences of a Dishonored Cheque